 An insecure dog will feel the need to be protected from whatever it perceives will harm it.
 It will withdraw into a corner, crouch under a bed or hide under a sofa when it feels threatened.

 An insecure dog will growl at whatever it thinks will do it harm.
 A point to note is that this is often mistaken as aggressive behavior on the dog’s part.
 Rather, the dog could be worried that it is about to be attacked and go on the defense.

-If a dog does so very frequently, it could be worth the owner’s while to look around the environment to see what could be making the dog a little frazzled.
+If a dog does so very frequently, it's worth looking around the environment to see what could be making the dog frazzled.

 A dog might pant in anxiety or excitement when something around him makes him a little disturbed.
 If you notice a dog panting, take a look at its entire body language.
 If its ears are folded back, it is likely being nettled by things around him.